Smiling and nodding (followed by more smiling and nodding).

-When you crystallize topics, deliverables, and outcomes in writing, something magical happens; massive accountability!
-As GTD movement leader, David Allen, says “your mind is for having ideas, not holding them”.
-Yet despite our fast-paced lifestyles, human tendency to forget, and the abundance of technologies available for us to recall information, we simply don’t write things down enough.
+When we crystallize topics, deliverables, and outcomes in writing, something magical happens; massive accountability!
+As GTD movement leader, David Allen, says “Your mind is for having ideas, not holding them”.
+Yet despite our fast-paced lifestyles, the human tendency to forget, and the abundance of technologies available for us to recall information, we simply don’t write things down enough.

-Writing things down not only helps us remember details of the commitments we make to each other but also provides a medium to confirm understanding and ensure consistent follow-up.
-You don’t have to write everything down though, just the important things you want to hold your team accountable for.
+Writing things down is also a key behavior of great coaching.
+It not only helps us remember details of the commitments we make to each other but also provides a medium to confirm understanding and ensure consistent follow-up.
+We don’t have to write everything down though, just the important things we want to hold each other accountable for.
 For example, suppose you had a team meeting where you resolved to generate a certain amount of new business pipeline in the next month.
-Rather than relying on smiling and nodding to hold your team accountable for the result, document the agreed-up follow-up activities, success metrics, and time frame in a forum everyone can see to create a consistent, unified view of interaction and follow-on commitment.
+Rather than relying on smiling and nodding to hold your team accountable for the result, document the agreed-up follow-up activities, success metrics, and the time frame in a forum everyone can see to create a consistent, unified view of interaction and follow-on commitment.

-Driving accountability and doing what we say we’ll do is the key to top notch execution and moving our businesses forward.
-The good news is, most of our people actually do want to live up to the commitments they smile a nod about and by putting these tactics into practice you’ll be well on your way!
+Driving accountability and doing what we say we’ll do is critical to first-class execution and moving our businesses forward.
+The good news is, most of us want to live up to the commitments we smile a nod about.
+By putting these few simple tactics into practice you’ll be well on your way!

 We promise never to send you junk or share your email!
 Just helpful sales insights.